 San Mateo is an extremely ethnically-diverse city.
 The people who call San Mateo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of San Mateo residents report their race to be White, followed by Asian.
 San Mateo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 26.18% of the city’s residents.
-Important ancestries of people in San Mateo include German, Irish, Italian, English, Russian and French.
+Important ancestries of people in San Mateo include Irish, Italian, English, and Russian.

 Foreign born people are also an important part of San Mateo's cultural character, accounting for 32.65% of the city’s population.

 The most common language spoken in San Mateo is English.
 Other important languages spoken here include Spanish and Chinese.